saishyam43-oss/ecommerce-checkout-ab-test/README.md

 A senior experiment does not end at “the test failed.”

-While the aggregate result was flat, I recommended **post-test segmentation analysis** to rule out asymmetric harm, particularly in high-risk segments.
+While the aggregate result was flat, I recommended follow-up diagnostics to ensure the redesign did not introduce **asymmetric harm** across critical segments.

-Key follow-up questions:
+### Segmentation Considerations
+Key questions proposed for deeper analysis:
-- Did the redesign disproportionately hurt **mobile users**, where checkout friction is highest?
+- Did the redesign disproportionately impact **mobile users**, where checkout friction is highest?
 - Were effects different for **new vs. returning customers**?
-- Did conversion drop at specific funnel steps (payment entry, address confirmation)?
+- Did conversion drop at specific checkout stages (payment entry, address confirmation)?

+### Guardrail Metrics
+Beyond conversion, checkout experiments must respect operational guardrails.

+Even if conversion had been neutral, a statistically significant increase in:
+- Page load latency
+- Client-side errors
+- Drop-offs during payment submission

+would independently block shipment.

-These diagnostics help distinguish between:
-- A universally weak design
+These diagnostics help distinguish between a universally weak design and one that hides **segment- or platform-specific regressions**.
-- Versus a design that fails overall but hides **segment-specific regressions**

-Although the redesign was not shipped, these insights would directly inform future iteration and UX improvements.

 ---